kriszyp/alkali/README.md

 ## Debugging/Interaction

 See the [Debugging](#debugging) section below for information on debugging tips with standard developer tools.
-Also [Litmus](https://github.com/kriszyp/litmus) is a project that aims to provide a visual explorer/graph of alkali variables and data flow.

 ## Todo Example
 [Alkali-Todo](https://github.com/kriszyp/alkali-todo) is a the TodoMVC application written with Alkali.
 This repository includes a walk-through for a good example-based approach to learning to use Alkali.